AWS Cloud Financial Management

 }

-After you added the new, granular IAM actions to the affected policy, since you’re keeping the existing IAM actions during the migration period, you will continue to see this policy listed in the Affected Policy console.
-After the retirement (July 6, 2023) of the existing IAM actions, you are encouraged to update the policy by removing the existing IAM actions for policy hygiene best practices, and after the removal of the existing IAM actions, you will no longer see this policy in the Affected Policy console.
+After you added the new, granular IAM actions to all affected policies, since you’re keeping the existing IAM actions during the migration period, you will continue to see this policy listed in the Affected Policy console.
+After the retirement of the existing IAM actions, you are encouraged to update the policy by removing the existing IAM actions for policy hygiene best practices, and after the removal of the existing IAM actions, you will no longer see this policy in the Affected Policy console.
+We also encourage you to use self-service tool on payer account / regular accounts affected policies console to toggle the account to using the new IAM actions immediately.
+See details in “How to toggle accounts between new fine-grained actions or existing IAM Actions?”

 You can refer to these Billing console and Cost Management user guides to understand the fine-grained IAM actions for each of Billing, Cost Management, and Account services.